InES-HPMM/Artificial_Intelligence_on_Microcontrollers/emb-atda/README.md

 ## Emb-Atda Evaluation
 Emb-atda is a "unsupervised" domain adaptation algorithm based on "[Asymmetric Tri-training for Unsupervised Domain Adaptation (atda)](https://arxiv.org/pdf/1702.08400.pdf)".
-Atda algorithm was modified such that it could be ported to an embedded device or a microcontroller.
+Atda was modified such that it could be ported to an embedded device or a microcontroller.

 ## Requirements / Preparation
 ### Software